Learn more

 Conclusion

-Parents know that kids love to watch videos and YouTube Kids is offering a safer alternative that gives them more control over the videos their kids watch.
+Parents know that kids want to watch YouTube videos and YouTube is offering a safer alternative that gives them more control over the videos their kids can watch.
+Even though YouTube Kids is a safer alternative to YouTube and other video streaming services, parents should still monitor the videos their kids are watching.

 Logged in and still not seeing content?
 This course may not be part of